dcbasham/REACTO-SystemDesign/04-system-design/03-fandango-II.md

 ### Case Study 1: Our server is being hit with multiple requests at once from many different clients and the server can barely handle it anymore

 This would be a nice use case of a load balancer
+- but it's still only one load balancer so it's at risk for bottlenecks.
+Not a perfect solution but nothing's perfect.

 A loader balancer shares the love of traffic/requests across a cluster of servers.
 Load balancers keep track of the status of our resources by performing regular health checks on our servers.
 This is also known as horizontal scaling where we add more servers to help us scale.
 Think of it like adding more buildings to a neighborhood (horizontal) vs. Adding more floor to a building (vertical).